RafaelSolVargas/Vulkan/README.md

 #  **Music 🎧**
 - Play musics from Youtube, Spotify and Deezer links (Albums, Artists, Playlists and Tracks).
 - Play musics in multiple discord server at the same time.
-- The player contain buttons to shortcut some commands.
+- The player contains buttons to shortcut some commands.
 - Manage the loop of one or all playing musics.
 - Manage the order and remove musics from the queue.
 - Shuffle the musics queue order.